datalad-handbook/book/docs/basics/101-130-yodaproject.rst

 .. index::
-   single: Windows wit; python or python3
+   pair: python instead of python3; on Windows
 .. windows-wit:: You may need to use "python", not "python3"

    If executing the code below returns an exit code of 9009, there may be no ``python3`` -- instead, it is called solely ``python``.